nickdibari/Get-Quote/README.md

 ## Overview
 Python program to scrape brainyquote.com for quotes from a user entered author.
 Also contains a DataBase feature to store and search for previously viewed quotes

-Will create a file in directory named .Quotes.db
+Will create a file in the current directory for storing saved quotes.
+This will be set to the value of the `DB_NAME` variable defined in the `settings.py` file.

 ## Requirements
 * [BeautifulSoup4](https://pypi.python.org/pypi/beautifulsoup4)